 Enabling Macro in LibreOffice Files

-After you distribute or share the LibreOffice file with the macro in it, user may face below error when opening the file in corresponding system.
+After you distribute or share the LibreOffice file with the macro in it, the user may face the below error when opening the file in the corresponding system.
 Macro execution is disabled by default in LibreOffice due to security reasons.

 As instructed, go to